ePages-de/epages-docs/_posts/2017/2017-05-09-how-to-successfully-run-a-company-tech-blog.md

 Buffer also analyzes which posts performed best and which did not.

 Tweet performance is also measured by the [Twitter Analytics](https://analytics.twitter.com) tool that comes along with setting up a Twitter account.
-Twitter Analytics helps you to see, which content resonates with our audience, understand how people interact with your tweets, and to get to know your followers as well as observe the growth of your follower base.
+Twitter Analytics helps you to see, which content resonates with our audience, to understand how people interact with your tweets, and to get to know your followers as well as to observe the growth of your follower base.

 Another tool that boosted our follower base was [IFTTT](https://ifttt.com/) with its function to set up [Twitter recipes](https://ifttt.com/twitter).
 One recipe that was especially efficient, was the one that automatically added those people tweeting about a specific hashtag to a Twitter list.